 Scott joined Watsi on December 7th, 2015.
-Four years ago, Scott became the 1687th member to automatically support a new Watsi patient every month.
-Since then, 4,353 more people have become monthly donors!
-Scott's most recent donation supported Jayden, an 11-month-old from Kenya, to fund surgery for his cryptorchidism.
+Six years ago, Scott joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Scott's most recent donation supported Hai, a hardworking husband and father from Cambodia, for spinal fusion surgery.